MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ![DietPi-Autostart screenshot](assets/images/dietpi-autostart.jpg)

-!!! info "Autostart option in dietpi.txt"
+!!! info "Autostart option in `dietpi.txt`"
     The autostart option can also be set via the file `dietpi.txt`.
 See option
     `AUTO_SETUP_AUTOSTART_TARGET_INDEX=`
     for further information.